6 Best API Documentation Software Tools 2022: Reviews and Pricing

 - Check if the platform can display your API documentation and allow you to review it with key stakeholders.

-- Make sure the software can integrate an external search service such as Google Custom Search, Algolia, or Swiftype.
+- Ensure the software can integrate an external search service such as Google Custom Search, Algolia, or Swiftype.

-- Ensure that you get a platform that gives you a lot of technical leeway while still allowing you to make good API content.
+- Ensure that you get a platform that gives you technical leeway while still allowing you to make good API content.

 - Emphasize the design as the primary quality of documentation software when looking to subscribe.
-Good API design will allow developers to create more visually-appealing documents that can explain API capabilities better.
+Good API design will allow developers to create more visually-appealing documents that better explain API capabilities.

 - Good documentation improves user satisfaction to a very high degree.
-The satisfaction is not limited to a narrow audience either, as people of all technical expertise levels can read and use it.
+The pleasure is not limited to a narrow audience either, as people of all technical expertise can read and use it.

-In addition to these pointers, make sure that the software pricing is suited to your short and long-term budget, and that it doesn't have any bloat or extra functionality that you won't need at the start.
+In addition to these pointers, make sure that the software pricing is suited to your short and long-term budget.
+It doesn't have any bloat or extra functionality that you won't need at the start.

 Frequently Asked Questions(FAQs)